Andrew Tinari

-Andrew Tinari (born September 12, 1995) is an American soccer player who last played for New Mexico United in the USL Championship.
+Andrew Tinari (born September 12, 1995) is an American soccer player who currently plays for Lansdowne Yonkers in the Eastern Premier Soccer League.

 College career

 Tinari was born in West Islip, New York, raised in Holbrook, and graduated from Sachem High School East.
 He played college soccer at Columbia University between 2013 and 2016, and in the USL Premier Development League with Jersey Express.

 Club career

 New York Red Bulls II

 Tinari signed with United Soccer League side New York Red Bulls II on March 23, 2017.
-He made his professional debut on March 25, 2017, starting in a 3-3 draw with Pittsburgh Riverhounds.
-On August 27, 2017 Tinari scored his first goal as a professional and also assisted on another in a 2-2 draw against Ottawa Fury FC.
-On September 2, 2017, Tinari scored his second goal of the season for New York in a 4-2 victory over Tampa Bay Rowdies.
+He made his professional debut on March 25, 2017, starting in a 3–3 draw with Pittsburgh Riverhounds.
+On August 27, 2017, Tinari scored his first goal as a professional and also assisted on another in a 2–2 draw against Ottawa Fury FC.
+On September 2, 2017, Tinari scored his second goal of the season for New York in a 4–2 victory over Tampa Bay Rowdies.

-On March 17, 2018 Tinari scored two goals to help New York to a 2-1 victory over Toronto FC II in the opening match of the season.
-On March 31, 2018 Tinari scored his third goal of the season and assisted on another in New York's 5-2 victory over Charleston Battery.
-On June 9, 2018 Tinari helped New York to a 4-2 victory over Charlotte Independence contributing his fourth goal of the season.
+On March 17, 2018, Tinari scored two goals to help New York to a 2–1 victory over Toronto FC II in the opening match of the season.
+On March 31, 2018, Tinari scored his third goal of the season and assisted on another in New York's 5–2 victory over Charleston Battery.
+On June 9, 2018, Tinari helped New York to a 4–2 victory over Charlotte Independence contributing his fourth goal of the season.